vreguibar/EguibarIT.AutoLabSetup/README.md

 <h2>Set-ADPicture.ps1</h2>
 This script is copied to the NETLOGON folder, and using a GPO Scheduled task, it will be triggered at every logon of any user.
 This file helps display the individual PIC of the user.

+<h2>Unattend.xml</h2>
+Windows Unattend file for automatic deployment and configuration of the OS.